Policy update

 Or your receipt, invoice, ask us.Home > How to Travel to the Schengen Area in 2025

-Whether you're a US citizen, UK citizen, or traveler from another country, understanding the rules of entry and travel within the Schengen zone (such as visa insurance) will help your trip go smoothly, giving you peace of mind while you travel abroad.
+Whether you're a US citizen, UK citizen, or traveler from another country, it's really important to know what the rules of entry are for countries in the Schengen zone (such as visa insurance - pssst...it's mandatory).

 Traveling to the Schengen Area soon?